Pseuduvaria calliura: Description

-It is a tree reaching 10 meters in height.
+It is a tree reaching 10 m in height.
 Its branches have sparse lenticels.
-Its mildly leathery leaves are 15.5-19 by 4.5-6.5 centimeters.
-The tips of the leaves come to a distinctive 35-50 millimeter long point.
+Its mildly leathery leaves are 15.5-19 cm by 4.5-6.5 cm.
+The tips of the leaves come to a distinctive 35–50 millimeter long point.
 The leaves are hairless on their upper surface and densely hairy on their lower surface.
-The leaves have 12-16 pairs of secondary veins emanating from their midribs.
-Its densely hairy petioles are 4-8 millimeters long with a groove on their upper side.
+The leaves have 12–16 pairs of secondary veins emanating from their midribs.
+Its densely hairy petioles are 4–8 millimeters long with a groove on their upper side.
 Inflorescences are organized on short, inconspicuous peduncles.
 Each inflorescence has 1 flower.
-Each flower is on a densely hairy pedicel 4-8 millimeters in length.
+Each flower is on a densely hairy pedicel 4–8 millimeters in length.
 The flowers unisexual.
-Its flowers have 3 sepals, 0.7-1 by 1-1.5 millimeters, that are partially fused at their base.
+Its flowers have 3 sepals, 0.7–1 by 1–1.5 millimeters, that are partially fused at their base.
 The sepals are smooth on their upper surface, sparsely hairy on their lower surface, and have fine hairs on their margins.
 Its 6 petals are arranged in two rows of 3.
-The outer oval-shaped petals are 1.5 by 1.5-2 millimeters with smooth upper surfaces and sparsely hairy lower surfaces.
-The inner petals have a 2 millimeter long claw at their base and a 3.5-4 by 2.5-3 millimeter blade.
+The outer oval-shaped petals are 1.5 by 1.5–2 millimeters with smooth upper surfaces and sparsely hairy lower surfaces.
+The inner petals have a 2 millimeter long claw at their base and a 3.5–4 by 2.5–3 millimeter blade.
 The inner petals are sparsely hairy on their upper surface and densely hairy on their lower surface.
 Each inner petal has a horizontal, rod-shaped gland at the base of its outer surface.
-Male flowers have up to 24 stamens that are 0.6-0.7 millimeters long.
-Fruit are on sparsely hairy pedicels 7-12 millimeters in length.
+Male flowers have up to 24 stamens that are 0.6–0.7 millimeters long.
+Fruit are on sparsely hairy pedicels 7–12 millimeters in length.
 The fruit consists of up to 7 monocarps.
-Each mature monocarp is a 9-13 by 10 millimeter globe.
+Each mature monocarp is a 9–13 by 10 millimeter globe.
 The mature monocarps are green, wrinkly and hairy.